publiclab/community-toolbox/README.md

 ## Developing

-To develop and build out Community Toolbox, you'l need to have `npm` installed and to run `npm install` to get all the dependencies.
+To develop and build out Community Toolbox, you'll need to have `npm` installed and to run `npm install` to get all the dependencies.

 Community Toolbox is built using a Grunt task from the source files in `/src/`, and the compiled file is saved to `/dist/community-toolbox.js`.
 To build, run `grunt build`.
 To watch files for changes, and build whenever they occur, run `grunt`.